You know what I hear whenever I talk with someone considering a dairy-free or plant-based diet?

 Why are so many people going dairy-free these days?
 What’s the problem with dairy?

 In addition to gluten, eggs, and soy, dairy is one of the top troublesome foods contributing to countless health conditions.
-Click To Tweet
+Share on XDairy is at the top of the list when it comes to allergy-causing foods.

 In this article, the Centers for Disease Control (CDC) in the United States lists milk as the most serious allergy-causing food in schools, followed by eggs, fish, crustacean shellfish, wheat, soy, peanuts, and tree nuts.